THE DOVER WAR MEMORIAL PROJECT

 Ernest Minter, 1788252, of 14 Wyndham Road, Dover, was in the Royal Artillery, 559 Coast Regiment.
 He died at the age of 36 on 25 August 1942, at the Chase Farm Hospital, Enfield, Middlesex

 He is buried at Charlton, Dover, United Kingdom.
 Section 2.T, Grave 29.
-Mourners included his mother, Mr and Mrs G and Mr and Mrs C Minter, brothers and sisters-in-law, and Mrs A Archer, Mr and Mrs J Matticks, Mr and Mrs W riley, and Mr and Mrs Pittocks, sisters and brothers-in-law
+Mourners included his mother, Mr and Mrs G and Mr and Mrs C Minter, brothers and sisters-in-law, and Mrs A Archer, Mr and Mrs J Matticks, Mr and Mrs W Riley, and Mr and Mrs Pittocks, sisters and brothers-in-law.

 Dover Express 1943